 In summary, Composite veneers are more suitable in general for repairs, chipped teeth, correction of limited crowding, stain repair, and some gap closure.

 Porcelain veneers are more suitable for improving the Smile, involving several teeth as better aesthetics can be achieved.

 Before placement of any form of veneers, if a patient wishes to have whiter teeth, Teeth whitening should be done first so that the shade/colour of the veneers can be matched to the whitened teeth.

 To place Composite veneers, teeth must be clean and no Gingivitis should be present.

 Once teeth are debrided, then they are etched to chemically roughen the micro-surface of the teeth to enhance the attachment of the Composite veneer.
 Good isolation should also be achieved to enhance the bonding process.
 Presence of any moisture or saliva will interfere with the bonding process, weaken the adhesion to teeth, and increase the likelihood of marginal staining.

 Then, bonding agent is applied to the surface of the teeth (hence the name Composite bonding), and composite material is added in layers to build up the tooth.
 Once this is completed, the sculpturing of the veneer starts by means of removal, and if necessary, addition of composite material, shaping the veneer in to it’s final appearance.
 Smoothing and polishing is the final stage.

-Before and after photos are always taken, so that the differences can be presented to the patient.
+Before and after photos are always taken, so that the differences can be presented to you.

-Our Practice is open seven days a week from 8am till 11pm.
-You can book a free Invisalign consultation with one of our experienced dentists by calling 0208 547 9997 or emailing us for further information or to arrange a consultation.
+Our Practice is open seven days a week.
+You can book a free Composite Veneer consultation with one of our experienced cosmetic dentists by calling 0208 547 9997 or emailing us or booking a consultation appointment online.